Christian Mbulu: Personal life

+Born to Jean Claude Mbulu and Vicky Nzeba, Mbulu of Congolese descent, grew up in London as the eldest of four brothers surrounded by family, love and football.
+This was evident from young and at the tender age of 6, he confidently chose his career path to become a professional footballer.

 Death

 Mbulu died on 26 May 2020, aged 23.
-Police were called to his home in Preston at 1:30p.m. and did not treat the death as suspicious.
+Police were called to his home in Preston and did not treat the death as suspicious.
 His team placed a picture of him on the substitutes bench during a visit to Chelsea in the FA Cup in January 2021 and at the Wembley play-off final against Newport in May 2021.

+Following his death the Christian Mbulu Trust was subsequently setup in his memory to empower, guide and assist young people in their own journeys through life.